valbok/snu/README.md

 It allowed to implement robot's brain.

-To simulate and test robots used [Enki - The fast 2D robot simulator](http://home.gna.org/enki/).
+To simulate, visualize and test robots used [Enki - The fast 2D robot simulator](http://home.gna.org/enki/).

 [E-puck - education robot](http://www.e-puck.org/) was used to inject worm's brain to.

 E-puck contains a list of IR sensors which is used to control touching.